 In this article, I’ve only chosen the learning styles that actually work using the principles discussed in our article: How to Know Which Types of Learning Styles Work?

 So I’ll be going over the 6 most common types of learners to help you identify which one you are.
 In the process, I’ll also provide learning hacks for each type.

-To identify the types of learners and their characteristics, we’ll be using the VARK model which is an acronym for Visual, Auditory, Reading, and Kinesthetic.
+To identify the types of learners and their characteristics, you can consider different learning models.
+Here, I’ll be using the VARK model which is an acronym for Visual, Auditory, Reading, and Kinesthetic.

 The VARK model alone doesn’t cut it.
 I, by no means, find it exhaustive because there are a lot more ways in which you could categorize learning styles.